PintoGideon/notes/Javascript/Functions.md

 ```

 The variable app is going to be hoisted and assigned
 undefined.
-If I run sing2() before it is defined, I get
+If I run app() before it is defined, I get
 an error saying that the function is not defined.

-### Difference between a function expression and declaration

-Function expressions are defined at runtime while
+- Function expressions are defined at runtime while
-function declarations are defined at parse time.
+- function declarations are defined at parse time.
+- ***Function expressions put their identifier in their own scope***
+- ***You should prefer the named function expression over the anonymous function    	 	expression***
+- The name provides reliable function self-reference(recursion etc)
+- More debuggable stack traces
+- More self-documenting code

 ![Variable environment](https://user-images.githubusercontent.com/15992276/59047082-ba043d00-8872-11e9-9684-272abbc5d1b1.JPG)